pitastrudl/wekanwiki/Developer-Documentation.md

 ## Preventing Travis CI lint errors before submitting pull requests

+- NOTE: Travis is currently broken and always shows warnings and errors like variables not defined or not used, so if your code works, ignore Travis.
 - Eslint for linting.
 To prevent Travis CI lint errors, you can test for lint errors by installing "npm install eslint" and running it with "npm run lint"
 - If you want automatic fixes to that code file you can copy code to [jsbeautifer website](http://jsbeautifier.org) with settings Indent with 2 spaces (topmost dropdown), [X] Space before conditional: "if(x)" / "if (x)", [X] Use JSLint-happy formatting tweaks.